 Scoliosis is classified as an unnatural curvature of the spine.
 With scoliosis, the spine can round off to one side and curve back towards the middle of the back near the lower back (often resembling a “s” shape.
-Scoliosis is often discovered once a child hits their “growth spurt” during their adolescent years.
+This condition is often discovered once a child hits their “growth spurt” during their adolescent years.
 Scoliosis may or may not require surgery and is typically surgically corrected if the curvature continues to progress or if the condition causes persistent pain, neurologic deficits or respiratory conditions.
-Those with scoliosis should be monitored by a physician to determine if the condition is progressing.
+Those with this condition should be monitored by a physician to determine if the condition is progressing.
 An adult patient with a curve in the spine that is under 40 degrees should be able to avoid surgery.

 Physical Signs of Scoliosis May Include: